nanlovescan/nansheng.github.io/_pages/research.md

     Discrete Lehnmann representation (DLR) for DMFT and MBPT <br>
     First-principles studies and predictions of spin qubits using QDET

-* **Quantum Computation and Simulation**
+* **Quantum Computation and Simulation** <br>
   Due to the exponential complexity of quantum many-body physics, naturally it is unfavorable to simulate quantum with classical computers.
 On the contrary, the promising quantum computers, which hold the same nature of quantum, provide unlimited possiblities.
-For this reason, I am also interested in **algorithms for simulations on quantum computers**.
+For this reason, I am also interested in **algorithms for simulations on quantum computers**. <br>
   * **Areas:** <br>
     Variational quantum eigensolver (VQE) <br>
     Quantum phase estimation (QPE) <br>